 Sample size

 The degree of the effect size in an RCT is calculated either by: 1) previous literature 2) pilot data or 3) clinical expectation.22 The published literature examining the effect of a health intervention, by convention, seeks to demonstrate a 10% effect with 80% power, with an alpha of p=0.05.
-Thus, the required sample size for this RCT can be calculated thus:
+Sample size calculations were performed assuming two-sided testing, as we cannot be certain of the direction of the intervention effect.
+Therefore the required sample size for this RCT can be calculated thus:

 Estimated sample sizes for a two-sample proportions test, using Pearson's chi-squared test where: